HermannKroll/RankingNarrativeQueryGraphs/README.md

 # Graph-based Ranking Methods for Biomedical Document Retrieval
-This repository belongs to our TPDL2023 submission.
+This repository belongs to our TPDL2024 submission.
 Thank you for being here.
 This repository is still updated.

-Please note that the repository has a dependency to our [Narrative Service](www.narrative.pubpharm.de) whose code is not publicly available.
+Please note that the repository has a dependency to our [Narrative Service](www.narrative.pubpharm.de) whose code is publicly available on [GitHub](https://github.com/HermannKroll/NarrativeIntelligence).
 We are working to integrate all code that is required into this repository.
 Still, we cannot publish the pre-processed document data (the extracted graph information).